Agent Context Crystallization

 The failure mode is familiar:

-- open loops flatten into generic TODOs;
+• open questions turn into generic TODOs;

 What crystallization does